American Life in the Columns

 On August 20, 2009, Smerconish became the first radio host to interview President Barack Obama live from the White House.
 The thirty-minute interview was conducted in the Diplomatic Reception Room and televised live on MSNBC, CNN and Fox News.
 Smerconish has interviewed President Obama on seven different occasions.
 He has also interviewed Presidents Jimmy Carter, George H.W.
 Bush, Bill Clinton and George W. Bush, as well as Vice Presidents Al Gore, Dick Cheney and Joe Biden.

-Smerconish is the author of six books, two of them New York Times’ best sellers.
+Smerconish is the author of seven books, two of them New York Times’ best sellers.
 He donated all author proceeds from three of those manuscripts to charity.
-His published books are: Flying Blind: How Political Correctness Continues to Compromise Airline Safety Post 9/11 (for which he donated his proceeds to the Garden of Reflection, a 9/11 tribute garden in his native Bucks County, Pennsylvania); Muzzled: From T-Ball to Terrorism, True Stories that Should Be Fiction (a Times best seller); Murdered By Mumia: A Life Sentence of Loss, Pain and Injustice (a Times best seller which he co-authored with Maureen Faulkner and for which he donated his proceeds to the Daniel Faulkner Educational Grant Fund); Morning Drive: Things I Wish I Knew Before I Started Talking; and Instinct: The Man Who Stopped the 20th Hijacker (the story of Jose Melendez-Perez, for which he donated his proceeds to the Flight 93 National Memorial in Shanksville, Pennsylvania).
-Additionally, through a promotional partnership with jeweler Steven Singer, Smerconish has raised in excess of $300,000 for the Flight 93 National Memorial.
-His sixth book is his first novel – TALK!
+His published books are: Flying Blind: How Political Correctness Continues to Compromise Airline Safety Post 9/11 (for which he donated his proceeds to the Garden of Reflection, a 9/11 tribute garden in his native Bucks County, Pennsylvania); Muzzled: From T-Ball to Terrorism, True Stories that Should Be Fiction (a Times best seller); Murdered By Mumia: A Life Sentence of Loss, Pain and Injustice (a Times best seller which he co-authored with Maureen Faulkner and for which he donated his proceeds to the Daniel Faulkner Educational Grant Fund); Morning Drive: Things I Wish I Knew Before I Started Talking; Instinct: The Man Who Stopped the 20th Hijacker (the story of Jose Melendez-Perez, for which he donated his proceeds to the Flight 93 National Memorial in Shanksville, Pennsylvania); and TALK! (his first novel).
+Additionally, through a promotional partnership with jeweler Steven Singer, Smerconish has raised in excess of $300,000.00 for the Flight 93 National Memorial.
+Smerconish's newest book, Clowns to the Left of Me, Jokers to the Right: American Life in Columns, will be released in June 2018.

 Prior to turning to broadcasting as a full-time endeavor, Smerconish practiced law for ten years with James E. Beasley, a legendary Philadelphia-based trial lawyer, who is the namesake of the Beasley School of Law at Temple University.
 Today Smerconish is of counsel to the Philadelphia law firm of Kline & Specter.
 He is a graduate of the University of Pennsylvania Law School, and remains a member of the Bar of the Commonwealth of Pennsylvania.
 When actively practicing law, Smerconish was a trial lawyer specializing in complex tort litigation.
 His work spanned various subject areas, including contracts, medical malpractice, and products liability.
 His clients ranged from the Philadelphia Fraternal Order of Police (in an action against a music group responsible for publishing an FOP photograph on an album cover that advocated the murder of police) to the City of Rome, Italy (in a contract dispute).
 He is a past member of the Board of Directors of the Philadelphia Trial Lawyer’s Association.